The governments of Canada and BC, in partnership with Metro Vancouver, are providing $3.5 million in funding for improvements to

 The improvements reflect the park vision of supporting ecological and human health by protecting and enhancing forest ecosystems, and by providing opportunities to learn about, explore and be active in a coastal mountain landscape.
 They relate to the goals and objectives identified in the

 Grouse Mountain Regional Park Management Plan (2018).

-Over the next four years, the project will provide improvements to existing popular trails and routes in the park (Grouse Grind Trail, BCMC Route and Baden-Powell Trail) and add additional connector trails to provide opportunities for individuals who may be looking for a less steep, less intense recreational experience.
+Since 2021, the project has made improvements to existing popular trails and routes in the park (Grouse Grind Trail, BCMC Route and Baden-Powell Trail) and added an additional connector trail.

 The improvements also include engagement with First Nations and opportunities to learn more about the ecological and cultural aspects of the park through interpretive elements and programming.

 Work to improve the trailhead at Grouse Mountain Regional Park is underway until Spring 2024.
 The trailhead is closed and access to the trails in the park is at a secondary trailhead about 250 metres east (via the parking lot).